-China tablet shipment up 18% in Q2; Apple has 42% market share
+China tablet shipment up 11% in Q3 2021

-In the second quarter of 2020, China's tablet shipment reached about 6.61 million units, with a year-on-year increase of 17.7%, according to data from IDC.
-Apple ranks first in tablet shipment in Q2 while Huawei has the fastest growth.
+In the third quarter of 2021, the shipment volume of China's tablet computer market was about 7.65 million units, with a year-on-year increase of 10.6%, reaching a new high of single quarter shipment in recent seven years, according to data from IDC.

-The shipment of slate tablet was about 2.69 million, down 41.6% year on year; the shipment of the detachable tablet was about 3.92 million, with a year-on-year increase of 286.0%,
+Among them, about 6.32 million units were shipped in the consumer market, a year-on-year increase of 19.7%.
+The commercial business market shipped about 1.31 million units, a year-on-year decrease of 19.1%.

+Meanwhile, the global tablet market has seen a decline for the first time since the outbreak of COVID-19, which has dropped by 9.3% compared with the same period last year, with a total shipment of about 42.41 million.

 Already subscribed?
 Sign in.

 Don't Miss Out.
-Level Up.

-You don't need to spend US$8,500 on each report for the latest China digital trends and intelligence.
 Invest with as little as one bottle of water per week.

+Join other top analysts and business executives and navigate the unique market with China Internet Watch.

 Cancel at any time